Conceptual

 Parody Introduction

-To produce my parody song, I wrote and recorded lyrics for a parody of “Jamie’s Cryin” by Van Halen, before switching to “Push It” by Garbage and ultimately deciding to scrap all of my work and start over with “Into the Unknown” from Frozen 2 instead.
-I then worked to finish the recording of my final song with the time I had left, doing my best to get takes that I thought sounded okay.
+To produce my parody song, I wrote and recorded comedic lyrics to the melody of “Into the Unknown” from Frozen 2.
 Using tools in Adobe Audition, I cut up each take into its best parts and edited them together into my final product.
 This process included normalizing my audio, adding slight reverb to the whole track, and reducing the volume of my instrumental, in addition to adding left-to-right ear panning and extra reverb to the harmony.
 I also made sure to fade out my instrumental a bit earlier to avoid there being too much silence at the end of the track.

 Artist Statement

 This is a parody of the song “Into the Unknown” from Frozen 2, created using Adobe Audition and the Iso Booths at Freestyle.
-I initially made my parody using “Jamie’s Cryin’” by Van Halen instead, as I wanted to use a song that actually aligned with my music taste, but I realized far too late that this was severely limiting how well my song would actually land as a parody.
-The song was difficult to cover, and it just wasn’t funny, so I completely started over and chose a different song that I knew had more parodying potential.
-This ultimately had a very poor impact on my time management for this project and was one of the major reasons why I wasn’t able to submit it in a reasonable amount of time.
-However, I do not regret my decision to start from scratch, as I believe that this song is far more entertaining than my original choice and succeeds as a parody.
-My inspiration for this parody was a recent experience I had with my dad where we went to Costco together, and we exchanged jokes about being weirdly dedicated to Costco and it being kind of like wholesale Narnia.
-This made me want to explore the idea of someone who has this insane obsession and love for Costco, like a crazed stalker but instead of obsessing over a celebrity, they just really love Costco.
+I initially had chosen “Jamie’s Cryin’” by Van Halen instead, but I ultimately realized that the song was both very difficult to cover and very difficult to effectively parody.
+I realized my lyrics weren’t actually funny, so I decided to start over and choose a different song that would be easier to work with.
+I’m very glad that I made this decision, as I believe that this song is far more entertaining than my original choice and succeeds as a parody.
+My inspiration for this parody was a recent experience I had with my dad where we went to Costco together, and we exchanged jokes about being oddly dedicated to Costco and it being kind of a magical place.
+This made me want to explore the idea of a customer with a comedically insane obsession and love for Costco.

 During the project, I grew significantly in my knowledge of Adobe Audition and my ability to use its tools effectively.
 For example, I now am comfortable with the basic functions of Adobe Audition, including normalizing audio tracks, creating new tracks, using the effects rack, deleting empty tracks, and using the razor tool.
 In addition, I familiarized myself with the Mixer, panning audio from the left ear to the right ear, and using keyframes to automate volume changes on a track.
 I also learned a lot about the recording process and how to use recording tools in tandem with those of Adobe software, including setting the correct input source and enabling a track for recording.
-I began this assignment knowing absolutely nothing about how to use the program, and I am now comfortable using it for any time I may need to mix audio in the future.
-Finally, I learned that I really need to keep tabs on my obsession with perfection and take to heart that I simply have to lower my expectations of myself for certain things.
+I began this assignment knowing very little about how to use the program, and I am now comfortable using it for any time I may need to mix audio in the future.
+Finally, I learned that I truly must keep my perfectionism in check in order to prevent it from hindering my work.

-By far, I am most proud of my lyrics for this project.
-I genuinely find them really funny, even though the humor might not come through as well when I’m singing it.
-I’m very proud of my ability to come up with lyrics that fit the syllables of the original song while still rhyming and communicating a story/theme.
-I will definitely use my new knowledge of Adobe Audition in all future projects involving audio mixing and music production, and will learn from this experience to hopefully lighten up on the perfectionism going forward.
+I am most proud of my lyrics for this project; I find them very funny, even though the humor might not come through as strongly when I’m singing it.
+I’m very proud of my ability to come up with lyrics that fit the syllables of the original song while still rhyming and effectively communicating my intended message.
+I will certainly use my new knowledge of Adobe Audition in all future projects involving audio mixing and music production, and will learn from this experience to reduce my perfectionism going forward.
 This project gave me a major appreciation for musical artists and singers, as it really showed me how incredibly difficult and time-consuming it is to create music.

 Parody Lyrics